CopperEgg/apidocs/alerts/definitions.md

 Default if not specified: "enabled"

 match
-: If not specified, defaults to match any tag, or no tag.
+: If not specified, defaults to match any tag or no tag.
 To specify one or more tags to match, use the following format: "match":{"tag":\["TAG1","TAG2"\]}.
 Default if not specified: {}

 match_exclude